 Both large established companies such as Nike and new start-ups that are rapidly growing require the services of headhunters, training and development specialists, benefits managers and other HR professionals to attract and manage top talent.

-Earnings for Oregon’s HR Managers and Specialists
+Salaries for Oregon’s HR Managers and Specialists

 Human Resources Manager Salaries Throughout Oregon

-Salaries for Human Resources Specialists in Oregon
+Salaries for Human Resources Specialists and Assistants in Oregon

 Oregon expects job growth in every category of HR specialization in the coming decade, with training and development specialists and compensation, benefits, and job analysis specialists taking the lead with 18.2 percent and 14.6 percent growth rates respectively.